 East Nashville is one of the safest areas of Nashville and one of the most desirable.
 In addition to low East Nashville crime, the area is known for its boutique shops and sense of community.

 Is North Nashville safe?

 North Nashville has the highest crime rate in Nashville, particularly for violent crime.

 Is downtown Nashville safe?

 The Central Police District covering downtown Nashville has the lowest number of violent crimes in the city.
 As a nightlife and entertainment hub, it’s still important to be aware of your surroundings in downtown Nashville and take steps to reduce your risk of robbery, pickpocketing, and assault.

 Hopefully you now have a better understanding of the crime rate in Nashville, TN and the best areas in Nashville where you can enjoy safety, a great quality of life, and all the charm of the Music City.
 Are you ready to relocate to the city?
-After you have settled on a safe neighborhood to call home, give us a call at 6th Man Movers to discuss your upcoming transition and request a free moving quote!
+After you have settled on a safe neighborhood to call home, give the best Nashville movers a call to discuss your upcoming transition and request a free moving quote!